mongoq/fpl-tsetlin-machines/README.md

-# fpl-tsetlin-machines
+# FPL Conference 2026

-Collection of TM examples for the FPL 2026 conference.
+Collection of Tsetlin Machine examples for the FPL 2026 conference.

-* Green Tsetlin Machine uses the Framework with the same name for MNIST digit classification
+Green Tsetlin Machine: Demonstrates MNIST handwritten digit classification using the Green Tsetlin framework, with examples combining Python and C.

-* XOR ...
+XOR: Contains simple logical test functions such as XOR and Majority of Three for testing, validation, and experimentation with Verilog-based Tsetlin Machines.